 - Email use/use of company computers (and companies’ right of access to all emails).

-- Bring Your Own Device procedures and requirements around security of information (including smart phones).
+- Bring Your Own Device procedures and requirements around the security of information (including smartphones).

-- Procedures for providing confidential information to third parties (including need for an NDA).
+- Procedures for providing confidential information to third parties (including the need for an NDA).